DTS-STN/CDP-Lessons-Learned/SharePoint Online and Azure Integration.md

 ![Synapse Pipeline with Data Flow](assets/images/Synapse_SharePoint_Azure_Pipeline_1.png)

 The synapse pipeline runs a Logic Apps Workflow _(see Workflow #1 in Logic Apps Workflow)_ that pulls data from SharePoint Online and drops it in the blob storage in excel file format.
-Then the raw data is passed to the data flow that transforms data to add a new column and stores transformed data in the storage account in a CSV file format.
-The transformed CSV is copied to Azure Synapse Dedicated SQL Pool using a SQL script and then pushed to powerBI desktop with the help of Azure Synapse Analytics connector.
+Then the raw data is passed to the data flow that transforms data to add a new column and stores transformed data in Azure Synapse Dedicated SQL Pool.
+The transformed data is then pushed to powerBI desktop with the help of Azure Synapse Analytics connector.
 However, to this date, a successful connection has not been built between power BI and Azure Synapse Analytics _(see Issue #1 in Unresolved Issues under Problems/Blockers)_.

 #### Azure Synapse Pipeline using Spark Pools